ContinualCausality/continualcausality.github.io/_pages/Past/24/format.md

 # Bridge Format

+**This page is archived from the 2024 event.
+Please see the home page for up-to-date information**

 #### Elements and Activities

 As a *two-day event* (see detailed timeline in the [program tab](http://www.continualcausality.org/program/)), our bridge offers a varied set of activities that support education and discussion at various levels of expertise.